 Take a walk around your city or town and you’re looking at the artwork of an architect.
 The job of an architect is to not only design buildings and other structures aesthetically, but to also ensure they’re functional, economical, and safe.
 According to the Bureau of Labor Statistics, in 2012, there were around 107,400 architecture-related jobs in the U.S., mostly in architectural and engineering roles but also for residential and non-residential building firms as well as for government agencies.
 Many in the field are self-employed. [iii]

-Architects tend to complete more formal schooling than some other creative professionals.
+Architects tend to complete more formal schooling than some other creative careers.
 Five-year programs and master degrees in architecture are common credentials in the field.
 According to the BLS, the projected job growth rate for architects is 17 percent from 2012 to 2022.
 The annual median pay for architects is $73,090. [iii]